DILCISBoard/E-ARK-CSIP/specification/implementation/structure/folders/index.md

 **CSIPSTR15**: We recommend including all XML schema documents for any structured metadata within package.
 These schema documents **SHOULD** be placed in a sub-folder called `schemas` within the Information Package root folder and/or the representation folder.

 <a name="CSIPSTR16"></a>
 **CSIPSTR16**: We recommend including any supplementary documentation for the package or a specific representation within the package.
 Supplementary documentation **SHOULD** be placed in a sub-folder called `documentation` within the Information Package root folder and/or the representation folder.
+Examples of documentation includes representation information and manuals for the system the data objects have been exported from.